 To be considered for admission to the JD program, an applicant must have successfully completed a baccalaureate program, or its equivalent from a foreign institution, prior to matriculation at Villanova Law and taken the Law School Admissions Test (LSAT).
 The Admissions Office requires you apply online.
 Furthermore, you must participate in the Credential Assembly Service (CAS) and be registered with CAS during the application year.

 For an application to be considered complete, it must include: a personal statement written on any topic that does not exceed three typed, double-spaced pages; a resume detailing all employment, extracurricular, and community service involvement; LSAT score(s); at least one letter of recommendation; and a complete CAS report with official transcripts from any colleges, universities, junior or community colleges, and graduate or professional schools you have attended.
 The $75 application fee has been waived for all fall 2015 first-time applicants.

 Dates and Deadlines:

 Villanova Law advises all applicants to apply as early as possible in the cycle.
 If Villanova Law is your first choice of law school, you may apply as an Early Decision applicant.
-Early Decision applicants will receive a decision by December 31.
+Round 1 Early Decision applicants will receive a decision by December 31.
 Round 2 Early Decision applicants will receive a decision by April 1.
 The Early Decision option is binding: An applicant commits to attending Villanova Law if admitted.

 Early Decision applicants will be notified of the Admissions Committee's decision by December 31 in round 1 and by April 1 in round 2.
 There are three decisions that may be rendered on an Early Decision Application: